-We use Miro.com as an electronic whiteboard in the human-centred design workshop.
-Please make sure everyone brings a tablet or laptop to this session to use the whiteboard.
+We use Miro.com as an electronic whiteboard in the brainstorming session and human-centred design workshop.
+Please make sure everyone brings a tablet or laptop to those sessions to use the whiteboard.

 Schedule

 Each session will consist of a talk or presentation at 7pm, followed by inter-team discussion and updates on the status of the projects, focusing in particular on problems experienced and how to address those.